YordanAsenov/tdd-java-template/README.rst

 Ready-to-use TDD template for Code Katas / Coding Dojos

-In this repo I used
+In this repo I use
 ===================

 * `Maven <https://maven.apache.org/>`__